greg-raven/Uncommon-Sense/_posts/2009-04-04-government-analogy.md

 tag: 'Ronald Reagan'
 ---

-The government is like a baby’s alimentary canal, with a happy appetite at one end and no responsibility at the other.
+The government is like a baby's alimentary canal, with a happy appetite at one end and no responsibility at the other.